 More likely than not, customers joined your referral program because they love your product and the incentives offered.
-While not every customer referral program will yield the same results, there are some steps you can take to set your brand’s program up for success.
+While not every customer referral program or referral program software will yield the same results, there are some steps you can take to set your brand’s program up for success.
 In essence, your aim is to help your customers help you.
 Here are five best practices you can share with members of your referral program so they can effectively engage their networks and send more sales your way.

 1. “Be comfortable engaging with your networks”

 As a brand, the last thing you want to do is get pushy with your customers.
 Within any referral program, there are consumers who are comfortable broadcasting their love for your brand by posting their referral code or link multiple times for everyone to see, and there are other people who may only want to share their referral with close friends or family who they specifically think would enjoy your product.
 Let customers cater to their own level of comfort by participating at different levels, and make it clear to customers that no expectations about referral traffic or results are attached to their membership in the program.

 2. “Tailor the referral language to make it your own”

 In fact, customizing the stock language that comes with most referral emails is one of the best things your customer can do.
 While your brand may provide a great blurb that explains what your products are about and what your company values, nothing compares to the testimonial that a satisfied customer can write.
 Given that statistics have shown that 82% of Americans seek recommendations from friends and family when considering a purchase, it’s hard to underscore the impact of a genuine, personalized endorsement from a happy customer.

 3. “Be transparent about incentives and referral benefits”